tflo/Move-em-All/readme.md

 …and from Char/Warband Bank to Bags.

+___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/Move-em-All?tab=readme-ov-file#move-em-all).
+You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___

 ## Usage

 To mass move, click an item with the set mouse button while holding the set modifier key down.
 The __defaults__ are __Right mouse button__ and __Command key__ for __macOS,__ and __Right mouse button__ and __Shift key__ for __Windows.__